20 Meter Dipole Length Calculator

 Does a dipole need a counterpoise?
 Dipoles do not require a counterpoise since their radiation pattern is inherently balanced.
 However, vertical antennas often benefit from a counterpoise or ground plane.

-See also Cow Gestation Calculator UK
+See also Hydration Calculator for Women

 What are the disadvantages of dipole-dipole interactions?
 Dipole-dipole interactions can lead to alignment and attraction of molecules in a certain orientation, but they can also result in repulsion if the dipoles are oriented unfavorably.